 Children’s later school success appears to be enhanced by more active, child-initiated learning experiences.
 Their long-term progress may be slowed by overly academic preschool experiences that introduce formalized learning experiences too early for most children’s developmental status.
 Pushing children too soon may actually backfire when children move into the later elementary school grades and are required to think more independently and take on greater responsibility for their own learning process.

 We know that free play, now so limited in the lives of most children, is actually essential for learning and character development.
-We also know that children learn more effectively when they’re the ones in charge of self-regulating, what is now called the “Goldilocks effect.”
+We also know that children learn more effectively when they’re the ones in charge of self-regulating.
+And we know loose parts play is far more valuable for a child’s development than adult structured activities.

 My daughter mostly remembers the toy dinosaurs from preschool.
 I hope that pushing academics on toddlers itself becomes extinct.